btcguide/btcguide.github.io/_pages/setup-wallets/coldcard-advanced.md

 ---
-title: Setup Coldcard
+title: Setup Coldcard - Advanced
 ---

-#### Manually Verify the Firmware Before Installing
-TODO: add instructions

 #### Avoid Plugging in the Coldcard